Why Should I Write My Testimony?

 I am a witness to all I have seen, done and heard.

 I grew up in New Jersey as a child and went to church on Sunday with my family (two brothers and two sisters) in a humble but poor home.
-I was a street corner teen influenced by peer pressure with fighting and getting into trouble at school.
-Suspended from school multiple times for what I saw as crazy pranks, but it showed that I was out-of-control.
+I was a street corner teen influenced by peer pressure with fighting and getting into trouble at school. but it showed that I was out-of-control.

-I was influenced by TV and movies to be like the characters portrayed and soon realized it was just an act of desperation and not who I really am.
-My attitude was hard, tough, uncaring, judgemental, short-fused and, thinking I was better than most.
+I was influenced by TV and movies to be like the characters portrayed.
+My attitude was hard, tough, uncaring, judgmental, short-fused and, thinking I was better than most.
 Oh yeah, and I was definitely a sinner who creates more unexpected problems in my life.

 1 John 3:4 “Everyone who makes a practice of sinning also practices lawlessness; sin is lawlessness.”

-My first unknown-to-me sign of Divine intervention came as I was driving on a highway approaching an elevated curve.
+First Sign: My first unknown-to-me sign of Divine intervention came as I was driving on a highway approaching an elevated curve (This was in the 1960’s).
 I was doing the speed limit when I heard a voice yell out my name.
 “JOHN!”
 I instantly realized I must have dozed off.
 If I had kept going without waking I would have driven off the curve to plunge at least 50 feet to the highway below.
-I got back into control of the car and continued on my journey not to think about the incident again for many years.
+I got back into control of the car and continued on my journey not to think about the incident again for many years

-I was attending a public speaking course for an ad agency I worked for to improve my client meeting talks.
-Towards the end of the class, we all had to do a talk in front of everyone to see what we really learned.
+Second Sign: I was attending a public speaking course (late 1970’s) for an ad agency I worked for to improve my client meeting talks.
+We all had to do a talk in front of everyone to see what we really learned.
 At the end of my talk several attendees commented out loud, “You should have been a preacher.”
 I thought about the comments for a few minutes and then they left my mind.
 A second unknown-to-me sign of Divine intervention?

-As you can tell I had no idea of what Divine intervention was, when, or if it happened.
+As you can tell I still really had no idea of what Divine intervention was, when, or if it happened but once I realized it my path was forming.

 John 14:26 “But the Helper, the Holy Spirit, whom the Father will send in my name, he will teach you all things and bring to your remembrance all that I have said to you.”